 When we first started working together we had the idea of doing a series of projects based around the 4 elements - earth, water, air and fire.
 ‘The Cave by the Sea’ was our response to water.
 I’ve always had the idea of creating a dining experience in a cave so it was great to finally bring this to fruition, whilst at the same time paying homage to my home county Cornwall.

 ‘The Cave by the Sea’ gave us the opportunity to learn and explore more about locally sourced food and flowers.
 We created a 3 course meal that was completely inspired by the Cornish coast, which then took place in a cave at Perranporth beach.
 It was really great to feel so inspired by nature, from being able to forage for our ingredients to ensuring we took into account the weather forecast and tide times.

-What was it about our ‘Island Dreams’ collection that inspired your food and floral ideas for our collaborative project?
+What was it about the ‘Island Dreams’ collection that inspired your food and floral ideas for our collaborative project?

 We were both very inspired by the colour scheme and floral prints.
 We based a lot of the designs and menu around the bright colours the collection has to offer.
 In addition to the clothes, the idea of the Mediterranean was a big influence.